-Organic Chemistry II Examination of nomer
+Organic Chemistry II

 Examination of nomenclature, physical properties, stereochemistry, synthesis and reaction of aldehydes ketones, carboxylic acids and derivatives, carbohydrates, amino acids, proteins and amines.
 Study of the chemistry of biomolecules.
 Use of spectroscopic tools.
 Exploration of the industrial, environmental and biological implications.